Categories: Web

 All 30 nominees can be seen here.

-This short list will be adjudicated on by panel of CNN judges which will include Errol Barnett, anchor and correspondent, Rachel Campos Duffy, columnist with Parentdish.com, Ze Frank CEO of Star.me, Dave Isay founder of StoryCorps, Laura Brunow Miner the founder of Pictorymag.com, Shane Smith the president/co-founder of VICE, and Tim Shey president/co-founder of Next News Network.
+This short list will be adjudicated on by a panel of CNN judges which will include Errol Barnett, anchor and correspondent, Rachel Campos Duffy, columnist with Parentdish.com, Ze Frank CEO of Star.me, Dave Isay founder of StoryCorps, Laura Brunow Miner the founder of Pictorymag.com, Shane Smith the president/co-founder of VICE, and Tim Shey president/co-founder of Next News Network.

 From this list of 30 nominees CNN users will also be able to vote for the “Community Choice Award” winner.
 The votes are open until March 7, ahead of the overall results that same week.